mihaiolteanu/zbucium/README.md

 **play-song** _artist song_

-    Play a single song and then replay it after it finishes.
+    Play a single song and then quit.

 **play-artist** _artist nsongs random_